rapid7/recog/README.md

     12:
     13: </fingerprints>

 The first line should always consist of the XML version declaration.
-The first element should always be a <fingerpints/> block with a `matches` attribute indicating what this fingerprint file is supposed to match.
+The first element should always be a `fingerpints` block with a `matches` attribute indicating what this fingerprint file is supposed to match.
 The `matches` attribute is normally in the form of protocol.field.

-Inside of the <fingerprints/> element there should be one or more <fingerprint/> elements.
+Inside of the `fingerprints` element there should be one or more `fingerprint` elements.
 Every fingerprint should contain a `pattern` attribute, which contains the regular expression to be used against the match key.

-Inside of the fingerprint, a <description/> element should contain a human-readable string describing this fingerprint.
+Inside of the fingerprint, a `description` element should contain a human-readable string describing this fingerprint.

-The <example/> element should contain a successful match for the fingerprint's `pattern`.
-Multiple <example/> elements are preferred, as these elements are used for the built-in regression testing suite.
+The `example` element should contain a successful match for the fingerprint's `pattern`.
+Multiple `example` elements are preferred, as these elements are used for the built-in regression testing suite.

-the <param/> elements contain a `pos` attribute, which indicates what capture field from the `pattern` should be extracted, or `0` for a static string.
+The `param` elements contain a `pos` attribute, which indicates what capture field from the `pattern` should be extracted, or `0` for a static string.
 The `name` attribute is the key that will be reported in the case of a successful match and the `value` will either be a static string for `pos` values of `0` or missing and taken from the captured field.

-Once a fingerprint has been added, the <examples/> entries can be tested by executing `bin/recog_verify` against the fingerprint file:
+Once a fingerprint has been added, the `example` entries can be tested by executing `bin/recog_verify` against the fingerprint file:

     $ bin/recog_verify xml/ssh_banners.xml